 (1) The Warriors

 A cult story about a gang and their deadly escape through subway from the Bronx to Coney Island after being framed.
-This is an interpretation from both the film and the book that the latter is much more depressing and violent.
+This is an interpretation of both the film and the book that the latter is much more depressing and violent.
 The outcome is a clash of spirits representing races in The Warriors gang of their strength and brotherhood.
 Pour straight out of an imitate spray can.
 During that time, not only people don’t really wander around just anywhere, the subway is almost the last resort they want to board on.
 The sweetness of brandy and allspice slides in as the first touch.
 Followed by a clean Mezcal with fresh sweet orange and spices, then a sweet-peaty kick at the end.
-Kind of make me thinks of it as a sort of hybrid between Mezcal Old Fashioned and Rusty Nail.
+Kind of making me thinks of it as a sort of hybrid between Mezcal Old Fashioned and Rusty Nail.

 A documentary by Rollingstone Magazine with the original cast: https://www.rollingstone.com/movies/news/watch-the-warriors-recreate-their-last-subway-ride-home-20150923